Sunshine Skyway Bridge: Construction of original bridge

-Construction bids began to be accepted in July 1950 and construction started on October 19, 1950 with 544 workers.
+Construction bids were accepted in July 1950 and construction began on October 19, 1950, with 544 workers.
 It was built by the Virginia Bridge Company and another firm that was involved doing engineering work was Parsons, Brinckerhoff, Hall and McDonald.
 Staging areas for the construction of the bridge were established at both crossing sites.
 An entire concrete factory was established near Piney Point while prefabricated concrete parts were delivered via barge from a site in Tampa where they were made.
 4100000 cuyd of material was dredged as part of building the causeways for the bridge.
-To physically build the bridge, 12,104,000 lb of structural steel, 8,536,700 lb of rebar and 115980 cuyd of concrete were used.
+12,104,000 lb of structural steel, 8,536,700 lb of rebar and 115980 cuyd of concrete were used to build the bridge.